fubilab/arml-sdk/arml-website/docs/os.md

 ```

 ### Create network share
-If you want to access the ARML builds directory over the network, you need to add an SMB network share to the _armlbuilds_ directory you created in the [Install the launcher app](./os.md#install-the-launcher-application) step.
+If you want to access the ARML builds directory over the network, you need to add an SMB network share to the `unitybuilds` directory you created in the [Install the launcher app](./os.md#install-the-launcher-application) step.

 This assumes your user is `goblin`, so adapt the username for your system.

-Open `/etc/samba/smb.conf` as root and add the following lines:
+1. Install samba by running:
     ```bash
+    sudo apt install samba
+    ```

+2. Open `/etc/samba/smb.conf` as root and add the following lines.
+This assumes your username is `goblin`:
+    ```bash
     [unitybuilds]
     comment = Unity builds
     path = /home/goblin/Desktop/unitybuilds
     browseable = yes
     guest ok = yes
+    read only = no
+    force user = goblin
+    force group = goblin
+    ```

+3. Set permissions to allow network share users to write to `unitybuilds`:
+    ```bash
+    sudo chmod -R a+x /home
+    sudo chmod -R a+w /home/goblin/Desktop/unitybuilds
+    ```

+3. Restart the samba service:
+    ```bash
+    sudo service smbd restart
     ```

 ### Configure the USB Ethernet